peter-evans/create-pull-request/docs/examples.md

 Raises a pull request to update the `CHANGELOG.md` file based on the tagged commit of the release.
 Note that [git-chglog](https://github.com/git-chglog/git-chglog/) requires some configuration files to exist in the repository before this workflow will work.

-This workflow assumes the tagged release was made on a default branch called `master`.
+This workflow assumes the tagged release was made on a default branch called `main`.

 ```yml
 name: Update Changelog